The Fair at the PNE: A Vancouver Tradition in Hastings Park

 The SuperDogs performance takes place in the Pacific Coliseum building.
 It shares the building with another show that performs at a different time.
 For several years, the second show was the Peking Acrobat performance.
 I was always impressed by the strength, flexibility, and skill of the acrobats.

 It's advisable to arrive well in advance of the start of any Coliseum show in order to get a seat.
-There is often a large crowd of people streaming towards the building as show time approaches, especially on the weekend.
+A large crowd of people often streams towards the building as show time approaches, especially on the weekend.

 The Peking Acrobats Perform at the PNE